Self Drive 2014

-Depart Notre Dame Bay through the scenic Exploits Valley and continue west via Deer Lake.
+Depart Twillingate through the scenic Exploits Valley and continue west via Deer Lake.
 Take the Viking Trail north through Gros Morne National Park and see the landscape changing as you pass through many small communities before arriving at Hawkes Bay.
 Overnight Hawkes Bay.

 Day 10 – Hawkes Bay/Quirpon Island*

 Continue along the Viking Trail stopping to visit Port au Choix National Historic Site and view the artifacts of the Maritime Archaic people and the still active Point Riche Lighthouse.
 Continue north via the Ferolle Point Lighthouse, Flowers Island Lighthouse, Cape Norman Lighthouse before continuing on to Quirpon.
 Transfer by boat over to Quirpon Island home of Cape Bauld Lighthouse.
 Your accommodation will be in the renovated 1922 Light keeper’s home, adjacent to the still active 1884 Lighthouse.
 Overnight Quirpon Island.
 (All Meals Included)